| The following comes from earlier

 me is that I should raise godly children who will grow

 up to raise godly children themselves.
+"An

 excellent wife, who can find?
 For her worth is far above